 We observed slightly higher beta-diversity among plots, suggesting greater spatial aggregation within meadows, in meadows nearer Alberni Inlet (Figure 3).
 Further, comparing within-meadow estimates of beta diversity across time suggested that beta diversity declined slightly toward the end of the summer (May - 0.33, June/July - 0.34, August - 0.29).
 However, these trends were not statistically significant.
 Although beta diversity did not vary predictably along the watershed gradient, a permutation test of multivariate homogeneity of group dispersions showed that meadows did have significantly different values of beta diversity (Appendix 6).

+Comparison of calculated RC to null expectations resulted in greater mean similarity within and between sites through time than expected by chance (Figure X) with a range of x to x within sites, and x to x between sites.
+There was also a general decline in expected dissimilarity within sites over the course of the summer, though this trend was stronger at sites associated with more marine conditions.
+Dissimilarity among sites also tended to decrease over the course of the summer, though this decrease was associated with greater variation in pairwise community comparisons among sites.

+Hypothesis ii: spatial variation in species composition is consistent with metacommunity-scale processes structuring biodiversity

 Composition: NMDS results, include temporal dimension.